 At least when it comes to capers.
 The smallest ones, cultivated largely in Southern France, are the most prized.
 They have a subtler flavor and are more aromatic than their bouffant brethren.

 But to each their own.
-My stores have them all, from the teeny non-pareils to the corn kernel-sized grusas.
+They are available from the teeny non-pareils to the corn kernel-sized grusas.
 Whatever the millimeter, I am positively passionate about these dark olive-green gems, and always, always have a jar in the fridge, hardly ever in the cabinet, mind you, because that would connote storage, and who can sleep when there are untouched capers around?
 They’re meant to be used, these briny little balls, again and again, in all manner of foods, mostly Greek and Sicilian and Southern Italian, from salads and pizzas to meat and pasta dishes.
 Heck, I’ve even tossed them in eggs.
 They’re also used in a bunch of classic French and more-modern sauces and dressings, and go well with seafood, too.

 I like them with chicken piccata: butterflied chicken breasts dredged through flour and dressed with melted butter, lemon juice, white wine, capers and a bit of chopped parsley.
 Delicious and elegant.
 They’re also just beautiful in salsa puttanesca, married with anchovies, basil, garlic, red pepper and tomatoes.
 That’ll curl your toes.
 And, they’re magnificent with lox and cream cheese, imparting delicate but formidable flavor.
 Little powerhouses, these jewels are.